Authentication Guide

 1. Introduction to Authentication

 Authentication is a critical component of integrating with the Newline API.
 It ensures that only authorized users and systems can access resources within your Program.
-Newline uses JSON Web Tokens (JWT) as the primary authentication mechanism for both its Sandbox and production environments, providing a consistent and secure approach across testing and production systems.
+Newline uses JSON Web Tokens (JWT) as the primary authentication mechanism for both its Sandbox and production environments, designed to provide a consistent and secure approach across testing and production systems.

 This guide outlines the authentication process, including required components, token generation, usage, and best practices for security and error handling.